-Walsh’s family resilience model provides a sound basis for the goals, policies and programs that we put in place for disaster preparedness with military families.
-In this planning, we want to include strategies that help military families understand and strengthen their belief system, improve their family organizational processes, and build their communication skills.
+Walsh’s family resilience model provides a sound basis for the goals, policies, and programs that we put in place for disaster preparedness with military families.
+In this planning, we want to include strategies that help military families understand and strengthen their belief systems, improve their family organizational processes, and build their communication skills.

 Myers-Walls (2020) describes these best practices for MFSPs when working with military families on acute stress based on Walsh’s research: